thanpolas/toddmotto.github.io/_posts/2014-06-03-what-function-window-document-undefined-iife-really-means.md

 })();
 {% endhighlight %}

-The extra pair of parenthesis is necessary as this doesn't work:
+The extra pair of parentheses _is_ necessary as this doesn't work:

 {% highlight javascript %}
 function () {